 All qualifications on the RQF have a 'size' which is expressed in terms of total qualification time (TQT).

 TQT can be thought of as credits i.e. one credit equals 10 hours of learning.
-This learning time can be contact time with a tutor or assessor, and non-contact time for assignments and studies.
+This learning time can be contact time with a tutor or an assessor, as well as non-contact time for assignments and studies.

-For example, if a qualification has a TQT of 12, it would take approximately 120 hours to achieve.
+For example, if a qualification has a TQT of 12, it would take approximately 120 hours to achieve (12 x 10).

 Guided learning hours (GLH) can also be used to determine how much time is guided by the tutor/assessor when with their learners.

-The Award, Certificate and Diploma in Education and Training which were originally approved onto the QCF were extended until July 2018 and may be re-extended until July 2020.
+The Award, Certificate and Diploma in Education and Training which were originally approved onto the QCF were extended until July 2020.
 The ETF will provide updated information via this link.

-The book Principles and Practices of Teaching and Training should give trainee teachers all they need to start their role and work towards a relevant teaching qualification which is on the RQF.
+The book Principles and Practices of Teaching and Training (in the picture) should give trainee teachers all they need to start their role and work towards a relevant teaching qualification which is on the RQF (or not).